owntracks/recorder/README.md

 ### nginx

-Running the _recorder_ protected by an _nginx_ or _Apache_ server should be possible.
+Running the _recorder_ protected by an _nginx_ or _Apache_ server is possible and is the only recommended method if you want to server data behind _localhost_.
 This snippet shows how to do it, but you would also add authentication to that.

 ```
 server {